aaPanel/bt-client/README.md

 ## 📄 License

-This project is licensed under the Apache License.
+This project is licensed under the AGPL 3.0 License.
 See the [LICENSE](LICENSE) file for details.

 ## 🔗 Related Links